 Children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
-The school/college will access guidance highlighted in Keeping Children Safe in Education 2018, which explain each step of the process and support and special measures that are available.
+The school will access guidance highlighted in Keeping Children Safe in Education 2019, which explains each step of the process and the support and special measures which are available.
 There are diagrams illustrating the courtroom structure and the use of video links is explained.

-Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
+Making child arrangements via the family courts following separation can entrench conflict in families.
 This can be stressful for children.
 The Ministry of Justice has launched an online child arrangements information tool with clear and concise information on the dispute resolution service.
 This may be useful for some parents and carers.